 Urban doctoral fellowsHIP

 The Boston Area Research Initiative, in conjunction with the City of Boston offers semester-long, part-time graduate fellowships to doctoral students students working on data-intensive projects that can improve both public policy and scholarship about key urban issues.
 The fellowship, which is funded by the Radcliffe Institute for Advanced Study at Harvard University, is open to doctoral students from any school in the greater Boston area.
-The application deadline for the spring 2014 doctoral fellowship is January 6th.

 Click here for information about former urban doctoral fellows.